Abstract

 The HD-tDCS suit (stimulater and 4 × 1 multichannel stimulation adapter, MSA) that this study used was produced by the Soterix Medical Inc., and has been widely verified safe, effective and reliable for public (Villamar et al., 2013).
 Based on advanced properties of 4 × 1 MSA, the targeted areas for current flow can be constrained within 2.5 cm2 (Villamar et al., 2013).

 To position electrodes into targeted areas (left DLPFC), the 10-20 international system for EEG was initially used to mark potential nodes, and determined Cz as reference point.
 There is compelling evidence to claim that the left F3 could be used as target node for modulating the left DLPFC (Seibt et al., 2015; Tsukuda et al., 2025).
 In this vein, the central anodal electrode was determined onto F3, and four return electrodes surrounded central electrode at outside of 7.5 cm, including F5, AF3, FC3 and F1 (see Fig. 2F).
-Ramp-up and ramp-down duration have been set to 30 seconds.
+Ramp-up and ramp-down durations were set to 30 seconds.
 To further locate the targeted areas, the high-definition neuronavigation system (ANT Neuro Inc., Welbergweg, Germany) was performed.
-Results indicated the accurate position that we pre-determined by showing a high overlap probability over the left DLPFC (MNI Coordinate: −51 40 18, 94.33 % overlapping probability) (see SM Method) (see Fig. 2F).
+Results indicated the accurate position that we pre-determined by showing a high overlap probability over the left DLPFC (MNI Coordinate: -51 40 18, 94.33 % overlapping probability) (see SM Method and Fig. 2F).
 In addition, the coordinates of this targeted area were retrieved from the Brede Database (http://neuro.imm.dtu.dk/services/), and showed highly pertinent functions related to DLPFC.

 Before stimulation, participants were informed to clean the scalp to reduce resistance.
 Then, cotton swabs were used to separate hair until the scalp surface become visible.
 Subsequently, the electrically conductive gel (about 1.5 ml) was introduced into the plastic casing facilitating constraint of current flow.
 Next, the Ag/AgCI sintered ring electrodes were placed onto plastic casing and covered with a cap to lock them in the right positions.
 To reduce discomfort, the electrode cables were taped elsewhere.
 Further, the above processes would be re-adjusted if any electrode resistances were found larger than 1.5 units (Villamar et al., 2013).
 Once all the processes had been completed, the stimulator would be launched.

 Participants in the HD-tDCS training group underwent constant electric current of 2.0 mA targeting the left DLPFC for 20 minutes.
-Results from the simulation of electric density showed a peak current of ~0.5mA/cm 2 at the central electrode and of ~0.125 mA/cm2 at the four return electrodes, thereby indicating the safety and effectiveness.
+Results from the simulation of electric density showed a peak current of ~0.5mA/cm2 at the central electrode and of ~0.125 mA/cm2 at the four return electrodes, thereby indicating the safety and effectiveness.
 As for the sham-controlled group, the stimulator would deliver current flow with 2.0 mA during the first and last 30 seconds to elicit sense of electric stimulation for blinding of them.
 To obtain the pure offline effect, these measures for task-execution willingness, task aversiveness, and outcome value were conducted after stimulation at least 12 hours (Bikson et al., 2016).

 Statistics

-All the statistics were implemented by R (https://www.rstudio.com/) and JASP software (https://jasp-stats.org/).
+All the statistics were implemented by R (https://www.rstudio.com/) and R-dependent packages.

 To ascertain the neurocognitive mechanism of tDCS in reducing procrastination, the Quasi-Bayesian causal mediation analysis was used to model the association between the effects of tDCS, task aversiveness/outcome and decreased procrastination.
 To build upon this model, the tDCS treatments were inputted as independent variables, and the task aversiveness/outcomes were modeled as causal mediating variables by using the “Mediation” package (https://cran.r-project.org/web/packages/mediation/) (Imai et al., 2010).
 We estimated these pathway effects (i.e., averaged causal mediation effects, δ; averaged direct effects, ζ; total effects, ρ) by using Markov Chain Monte Carlo (MCMC) sampling.
 To improve the statistical reliability, the sequential ignorability assumption was tested by using sensitivity analysis.
 Details for the statistical principals and basis could be found elsewhere (Imai et al., 2010).